reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-sharepoint-sharing-permissions-copilot.md

 ### RequireAnonymousLinksExpireInDays

-Sets the expiration period for all anonymous links, enhancing security by limiting access duration.
+Sets the expiration period for all anonymous links, enhancing security by limiting access duration for external users and preventing accidental or malicous leaks.

 ### DefaultSharingLinkType